apache/jackrabbit/README.txt

 to build the Jackrabbit project and/or documentation.

+The Jackrabbit project currently consist out of the three parts "api", "commons" and "core".
+Because of dependencies one needs to build the Jackrabbit project in the following order

+   cd api
+   maven jar:install
+   cd ../commons
+   maven jar:install
+   cd ../core
+   maven jar:install

+The top-level Maven build environment uses the Maven Multi-Project plugin to automatically build these three main components.
+The above can thus also be performed by running

+  maven

 NOTE: JDK 1.5 users need to download xalan.jar and place it in
 $MAVEN_HOME/lib/endorsed to build the Jackrabbit sources.
 The reason for this workaround is explained in